RakhithJK/spyder-ide-spyder-wiki/SEP-7:-Generic-Plugin-Subsystem.md

 | Implementation | -PR TBD-                                        |

-Generic plugin subsystem for Spydey is a set of conventions that can be reused outside of Spyder.
+Generic Plugin Subsystem for Spydey is a set of conventions that can be reused outside of Spyder.
 This means that plugin can adapt itself to different tools and chooses provided dependencies and feature depending on environment where it is run.

 To allow max adoption, the Spydey GPS core (the tricky part on application side) should be released as CC0 / Public domain / Unlicense.